52-OSS/Climate-Resilient-Agriculture-w-Machine-Learning/README.md

 To use webcam, use the following command:

 ### seedsFeatureExtraction.ipynb
-We will use the data to help classify breast tumors as benign or malign
+We will use the data to help classify the yield

 We have 569 observations with 33 variables

 Ten real-valued features are computed for each cell nucleus:

--radius (mean of distances from center to points on the perimeter) -texture (standard deviation of gray-scale values) -perimeter
+-radius (mean of distances from center to points on the perimeter)

+-texture (standard deviation of gray-scale values)

+-perimeter

 -area

--smoothness (local variation in radius lengths) -compactness (perimeter^2 / area - 1.0)
+-smoothness (local variation in radius lengths)

+-compactness (perimeter^2 / area - 1.0)

--concavity (severity of concave portions of the contour) -concave points (number of concave portions of the contour) -symmetry
+-concavity (severity of concave portions of the contour)

+-concave points (number of concave portions of the contour)

+-symmetry

 -fractal dimension (“coastline approximation” - 1)

 -SVM technique has been used to model the data

+A support vector machine (SVM) is a supervised machine learning model that uses classification algorithms for two-group classification problems